 Sensitive information leakage

-The most common problem with spy-like functions is that they might catch sensitive information, from private information to financial details.
-If this information leaks, it might have a powerfully negative effect on the company’s reputation.
-When data has been breached and exposed, there is a loss of trust and company reputation goes downhill.
-This may be further exacerbated by unwanted legal issues, especially if proper precautions have not been taken to avoid them.
+The most common problem with spy-like functions is that they could capture sensitive information from private information, financial details, etc. If this information leaks, it could damage the company’s reputation.
+When data has been violated and exposed, trust is lost, and business credibility goes downhill.
+Unwanted legal issues may further exacerbate this if proper precautions are not taken to avoid them.

 Nobody likes a “control freak.”
-Of course, it’s perfectly legal for businesses to keep an eye on employees’ productivity, but continuously using these spy-like functionalities in the workplace may depict deep-rooted micromanagement.
-Such features in employee monitoring software will create tension at work, and a hostile work environment breeds poor productivity, trust issues, and employees begin to disengage.
+Of course, it’s perfectly legal for businesses to keep an eye on employees’ productivity, but continuously using these spy-like functionalities at work may depict deep-rooted micromanagement.
+Employee monitoring software with such features will create tension at work, and a hostile work environment breeds poor productivity, trust issues, and employees begin to disengage.